-- an export health certificate, except for direct landings in EU ports from UK-flagged fishing vessels
+- an export health certificate, except for direct landings of fresh fish in EU ports from UK-flagged fishing vessels

 - a storage document

 If you’re exporting fish to the EU, you can view journey maps with the steps you need to take.

 You must comply with HMRC guidance on customs requirements for exporting to the EU.

 - exports to the EU of fish caught by a UK flagged fishing vessel

 - exports to the EU of fish imported from another country that have been stored or processed in the UK

 - direct landings in EU ports by a UK flagged fishing vessel